Introduction to PostgreSQL STRING_AGG()

 The STRING_AGG() function takes input ORDER BY clause is an optional and other two arguments as follows:

-- expression: This is a character string which is any valid expression.
+- expression: This is a character string that is any valid expression.

-- separator/delimiter: This defines the separator/delimiter which will be used for string concatenation.
+- separator/delimiter: This defines the separator/delimiter used for string concatenation.

-The ORDER BY clause is an optional clause, which defines the order of concatenated string results.
+The ORDER BY clause is optional and defines the order of concatenated string results.

 The ORDER BY has the syntax as follows: